actions-marketplace-validations/shry_gitcha-action/README.md

 ## Template

-The easiest way to start is to use the gitcha template under:
+The easiest way to start is to use the gitcha template under: [TBD]

 ## Workflow for an existing repo